BChow5/Assignment1/README.md

 What does this code mean?
 * `auth`: Used to manage authentication with DigitalOcean
-* `init`: Initializes the authentication process by prompting you to enter a DigitalOcean API token
+* `init`: Initializes the authentication process by prompting you to enter a DigitalOcean API token (DigitalOcean, 2024)
 * `--context`: Allows you to save the authentication settings under a specific context name
 <br>